Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 ## Conclusion

 - Presents ways to train GAN in 8-bit and deploy in 6-bit
-- Using modified Pytorch allow to experiment with different training schemes.
+- Using modified Pytorch allows to experiment with different training schemes.
-- For hardware
+- Hardware simulation

 ---